visforvali/ws297y/discord.md

 ### Per-Server Profile
 {:.no_toc}

-To change your per-server nickname, click the Edit Per-Server Profile tab, choose the Kairos RTP server from the dropdown menu (if your account is associated with other servers), and change your nickname and pronouns for our server.
+To change your per-server nickname, click the Edit Per-Server Profile tab, choose the WS297Y Classroom server from the dropdown menu (if your account is associated with other servers), and change your nickname and pronouns for our server.

 # User Preferences